sechlol/fies-spectroscopy/README.md

 - V774Tau
 - V834Tau

-The raw data consists of FITS images that capture the spectra of light as recorded by the sensor, which are processed using the FIESTool pipeline.
+The raw data consists of FITS images processed using the FIESTool pipeline.

-## Analysis Components
+### Jupyter Notebooks

-The project includes several Jupyter notebooks that showcase each analysis step:
+The project includes several Jupyter notebooks in the `analysis` directory:

-1. `1_spectrum_visualization.ipynb`: Visualization of the raw and processed spectra
+1. `1_spectrum_visualization.ipynb`: Visualizes raw spectra and demonstrates plotting capabilities for examining spectral features across different targets.

-2. `2_vrad_estimation.ipynb`: Estimation of radial velocity
+2. `2_vrad_estimation.ipynb`: Estimates and corrects for radial velocity (${\text{vrad}}$) to account for Doppler shifting due to stellar motion and Earth's rotation.

-3. `3_spectrum_normalization.ipynb`: Normalization of the continuum
+3. `3_spectrum_normalization.ipynb`: Normalizes the continuum in spectral regions of interest, particularly around ${\text{CaII}}$ emission bands, using polynomial fitting.

-4. `4_line_emission.ipynb`: Analysis of emission lines
+4. `4_line_emission.ipynb`: Calculates chromospheric activity indices ($\log R'_{HK}$) and compares them with rotation parameters (Rossby number) to analyze magnetic activity.

-5. `5_line_comparison.ipynb`: Comparison of chromospheric lines
+5. `5_line_comparison.ipynb`: Compares spectral line profiles across different stars, focusing on chromospheric emission lines to identify patterns in magnetic activity.

-6. `6_vsini_estimation.ipynb`: Estimation of v sin(i)
+6. `6_vsini_estimation.ipynb`: Estimates projected rotational velocity ($v \sin i$) by analyzing the broadening of absorption lines and comparing with literature values.

 ## Results

 The analysis produces several outputs:
 - Radial velocity corrections for each star
 - Normalized spectra for analysis of specific spectral features
-- Calculation of R'HK and Rossby number (Ro) for each star
+- Calculation of $R'_{HK}$ and Rossby number ($R_o$) for each star
-- Estimation of v sin(i) values
+- Estimation of $v \sin i$ values
 - Comparative plots of chromospheric line features

-All results are saved in the `data/out/` directory.
+All results are saved under the `data/out/` directory.